BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    The rest of the file is a pretty standard Backbone.js Router class:

    There is currently only one route listed (which gets called if there is no hash tag on the url), but feel free to create more for your application.
 The only code worth noting in here is view.js's `render` method being called.
 This will put the "Your Template says: You are now using Backbone, Require, Modernizr, and jQuery!" text on the screen.
-To call the view's `render` method, view.js is listed as a dependency and included on the page.
-View.js is where the next logic is based.
+To call the view's `render` method, view.js is listed as a dependency and included on the page.  view.js is where to look next.

    **Note**: You must keep the `Backbone.history.start()` method call, since this is what triggers Backbone to start reacting to hashchange events